Haziel28/Sending-an-email/README.md

-# Sending-an-email
-How to send an email
+Hello this is a small project I've been working on.I tried my best to teach how to send an email or how I wrote the code.